Member stories

 Start by making learning as much as you can about who you are targeting.
 Customer personas are fictional characters that represent a section of your audience.
 They help you understand and communicate what you're trying to achieve.
 Creating personas is a great place to start.

 You need to have a sense of how you're appealing to them too.
 For example, are you just talking about product or does the advertising include aspirational elements?
-In Oh So Social's case they're selling time management and stress reduction, rather than just social media management.
+In Oh So Social's case, it's selling time management and stress reduction, rather than just social media management.

-Try to back this up your assumptions.
+Try to back up your assumptions.
 Talk to potential customers about the challenge you're helping them with, how they purchase similar items and what social platform they use.
-Over time you want to prove these hypotheses as you test different approaches.
+Over time, you want to prove these hypotheses as you test different approaches.

 2. Narrow down the channels you're going to test